seasketch/geoprocessing/website/docs/api/geoprocessing/functions/rasterStatsToMetrics.md

 function rasterStatsToMetrics(statsObjects, options): object[]
 ```

-Converts an array of geoblaze raster StatsObjects to an array of Metrics
+Converts an array of geoblaze raster StatsObject to an array of Metrics

 ## Parameters